dorkodu/sage/sage.md

 }
 ```

-While selecting a subset of attributes:
+While selecting a subset of attributes :

 ```json
 {